seanpue/cv/cv.rst

 **reading:** French, German

-**programming:** Python, Perl, Java, Javascript, PHP, XSLT
+**programming:** Python, Perl, Mathlab, R, Java, Javascript, PHP, XSLT

 .. admonition:: The current PDF version of this C.V. is available at http://seanpue.com/cv.pdf

-   This C.V. was last updated on 30 January 2014.
+   This C.V. was last updated on 20 August 2014.